MiriamMcNamara/Living-Room-Tutors/README.md

 There is a database.sql file to use to set up a database.
 After that, once you fork and clone the repository to your local machine, you should be able to run npm install, then run the server and client to be able to use the app locally.

 ## Usage

-You can access a demo of the Living Room Tutors app here: https://living-room-tutors-demo.herokuapp.com/ .
-However, you will need an admin username and password to access the administrative side of the app, where most of the magic happens.
-Please contact me if you would like a walk-through!

 ## Tutors/Tutees